danielscarvalho/Forest-Watch/README.md

 by Bernie Krause, Little Brown, 2012.
 - Methods in Ecoacoustics: The Acoustic Complexity Indices by Almo Farina, Peng Li, Springer, 2021.
 - Introduction to Machine Learning by Etienne Bernard, Wolfram Media, 2022.
-- Beginning Mathematica and Wolfram for Data Science: Applications in Data Analysis, Machine Learning, and Neural Networks 1st ed.
-Edition by Jalil Villalobos Alva, Apress, 2021.
+- Beginning Mathematica and Wolfram for Data Science: Applications in Data Analysis, Machine Learning, and Neural Networks by Jalil Villalobos Alva, Apress, 2021.
 - Mathematica Data Analysis by Sergiy Suchok, Packt, 2015.
 - Mathematica for Bioinformatics: A Wolfram Language Approach, George Mias, Springer, 2018.
 - Mathematical Models in the Biosciences I, Michael Frame, Yale University Press, 2021.